primiano/perfetto-docs/docs/README.md

 By default tracing works in in-process mode in Chromium, recording only data emitted by Chromium processes.
-On Android (and on Linux, if disabling the Chromium sandbox) tracing can work in hybrid mode, combining chrome-specific trace events with Perfetto system events.
+On Android (and on Linux, if disabling the Chromium sandbox) tracing can work in hybrid in-process+system mode, combining chrome-specific trace events with Perfetto system events.

 _(Googlers: see [go/chrometto](https://goto.google.com/chrometto) for more)_